sendinblue/APIv3-csharp-library/docs/EmailCampaignsApi.md

             try
             {
-                // Send the report of a campaigns apiInstance.SendReport(campaignId, sendReport);
+                // Send the report of a campaign apiInstance.SendReport(campaignId, sendReport);
             }
             catch (Exception e)